 Students involved in pro-Palestinian activism on campus recounted how their work is an uphill battle.

-When Sarah Sakha ’18, former editor-in-chief of the Daily Princetonian, first heard about the rising death toll of Gazans since March 30, she felt numb, she said.
-Unarmed Palestinians dying at the hands of Israeli Defense Force soldiers was something she heard about all too often, and she found that the people bringing attention to the issue were the same people who had always cared.
+The staffer said that she had heard all too often of unarmed Palestinians dying at the hands of Israeli Defense Force soldiers, and she found that the people bringing attention to the issue were the same people who had always cared.

 The Alliance of Jewish Progressives declined to give a statement for this story.
 The Center of Jewish Life did not respond to request for comment.